Long-Term Supported Versions

 The process of deploying make to generate an executable file from the source code file is described as follows:

-1. The make command reads the Makefiles, including the files named GNUmakefile, makefile, and Makefile in the current directory, the included makefile, and the rule files specified by the -f, --file, and --makefile options.
+1. The make command reads the Makefiles, including the files named GNUmakefile, makefile, and Makefile in the current directory, the included Makefile, and the rule files specified by the -f, --file, and --makefile options.

 2. Initialize variables.